Sanskrit Name: Utthita Padmasana or Tulasana/Tolasana (उत्थित पद्मासन/तुलासन)

 - It’s also helpful in removing knee pain

-- Raised Lotus Pose keeps your digestive system working, those people who have constipation problem should do this posture
+- This yoga pose keeps your digestive system working, those people who have constipation problems should do this posture

 - It strengthens the vertebrae bones, causing the muscles of the body to be flexible